cvs-health/testaro/CONTRIBUTING.md

 At any time after an implementation is attempted or revised, the developer can run the validation on it, simply by executing the statement `npm test xyz` (replacing `xyz` with the name of the new rule).
 When the implementation fails validation, diagnosis may find fault either with the implementation or with the validator.

 Whether a new rule should be implemented in JSON or JavaScript depends on the complexity of the rule.
-The JSON format is effective for simple rules,and JavaScript is needed for more complex rules.
+The JSON format is effective for simple rules, and JavaScript is needed for more complex rules.

 ### Simple rules